Policies and Procedures

 - Specialized equipment

-It is the DSPS department’s responsibility to ensure that all authorized academic adjustments and auxiliary aids are provided in a timely manner.
+It is the SAS department’s responsibility to ensure that all authorized academic adjustments and auxiliary aids are provided in a timely manner.

 It is the student’s responsibility to contact the Program counselor well in advance of the start of the semester to ensure all services can adequately be prepared.

-- If no resolution to the complaint is found with the instructor, the student should contact the coordinator of the DSPS, who will investigate the complaint and seek an appropriate resolution.
+- If no resolution to the complaint is found with the instructor, the student should contact the coordinator of the SAS, who will investigate the complaint and seek an appropriate resolution.

-- If no resolution to the complaint is found with the instructor, the student should contact the coordinator of the DSPS, who will investigate the complaint and seek an appropriate resolution.
+- If no resolution to the complaint is found with the instructor, the student should contact the coordinator of the SAS, who will investigate the complaint and seek an appropriate resolution.

 - If the issue is not resolved, the appeal should be directed to the ADA/504 Compliance Officer, who will make an interim decision pending a final resolution.
 The interim decision will be made within five working days.
 An investigation will be conducted leading to a final resolution within sixty days.